 FAX: (919) 681-5400

-The Department of Medicine, comprising 12 divisions, serves as the academic home for more than 1,500 faculty members, staff, residents, and fellows engaged in research, education, and patient care.
-The department’s outstanding clinical programs are dedicated to providing the best in evidence-based patient care across all disciplines in medicine.
+The Department of Medicine, comprising 12 divisions, serves as the academic home for more than 2,000 faculty members, staff, residents, and fellows engaged in research, education, and patient care.
+The department’s outstanding clinical programs are dedicated to providing the best in evidence-based patient care across all disciplines in internal medicine.
 Research and clinical activities serve as the basis for training future leaders in medicine through the department's widely-recognized residency and fellowship programs, whose former trainees are prominent among leaders in academic, practice, and administrative medicine.

 Chair: Richard J. O'Brien, MD, PhD

-Business Manager: JT Solomon
+Business Manager: Megan Phillips

 Office: 227-J Bryan Research